-We reduced the Invesco LGIM Commodity Composite ETF.
-We also trimmed some of our equities as well, including ecommerce giant Amazon, electric car-parts supplier Aptiv, American beauty store chain Ulta Beauty and oil services business Schlumberger.
+We took profits from our Legal & General All Commodities and Invesco LGIM Commodity Composite ETFs, investing the proceeds in the iShares Physical Gold ETF.
+We trimmed some of our equities as well, including ecommerce giant Amazon, electric car-parts supplier Aptiv, design software developer Cadence Design Systems and American beauty store chain Ulta Beauty.